 Tree Ring Technique

-The Tree Ring technique got its name because the pattern reminds of a tree trunk with the annual rings.
-It is a Dirty Pour, but it is used specifically.
+The Tree Ring technique got its name because the pattern reminds of a tree trunk with the tree or growth rings.
+It is a Dirty Pour, but it is done in a particular way.

-- Mix all colours separately with Pouring Medium in individual cups.
+- Mix all colors separately, with the pouring medium, in individual cups.

-- Pour a part of the first colour in the middle of the canvas
+- Pour a part of the first color in the middle of the canvas

 - Then pour some of your next color into the middle of the first color blob